orill/orill/docs/multi/multi.rst

 :release: from walls of a compartment or from a filter into another compartment
 :decay: between isotopes individualized with one or several chemical form

 Isotopes are individualized with one or several chemical form (example Iodine: I2, ICH3 or I aerosol).
-Parameters of each physical phenomenon can be set for each chemical form.
+Parameters can be set for each chemical form, each Z or each isotope.
+Up to 64 compartments and 3820 isotopes from ENDF/B-VIII.0.

 General Features
 ----------------